siliconlemon/panelizer-tui/README.md

 # panelizer-cli

-A CLI tool for laying out portrait or landscape images into clean, instagram-ready carousel panels.
+A CLI tool for laying out picturess onto clean, instagram-ready carousel panels.

 ## Features

-- Fast and lightweight CLI
+- A fast and lightweight `textual-based` CLI
-- Automatically identifies images in 3:4, 4:5, 3:2, and anything between 16:9 and 5:2
+- Works with all common aspect ratios like 3:4, 4:5, 3:2, and anything between 16:9 and 5:2
-- Puts images into one or more 2000×2500px (instagram-ready) portrait panels, based on image width thresholds like 16:9
+- Fits every picture onto one or two 2000×2500px portrait mode panels, based on proportional padding for both the horizontal and vertical axis

 ## Pricing